korjusk/Classifier/README.md

 * train it for 10h
 * make a prediction with the trained model

-I want to automate all of that.
+I want to automate the process enough that you don't have to write any code for an image classification problem.

 <br>